shreyaDeb/EGEN-310-Project/README.md

  1. To be able to control the rover designed by our co teammates (Boucher-Bergstedt Caelen, Windhorst Jacob)
  2. To be able to climb the ramp which is filled with water (which is controlled by a water motor to see the water level stop)
+ 3. Coding Part: Develop an autonomous driving system that detects and avoids obstacles using sensors and machine learning algorithms.
+Integrate humidity sensors to monitor soil moisture levels, ensuring the vehicle adapts to varying terrain conditions.